libp2p/specs/tls/autotls-client.md

 ## Signalling challenge completion to ACME server
 1. Node SHOULD query DNS records (`TXT _acme-challenge.{b36peerid}.libp2p.direct` and `A dashed-public-ip-address.{b36peerid}.libp2p.direct`) until they are set by the AutoTLS broker.

-**Note:** Here, `dashed-public-ip-address` is the public IPv4 address of the node in which the node received the confirmation dial from the broker.
+**Note:** Here, `dashed-public-ip-address` is the public IPv4 address on in which the node received the confirmation dial from the broker.
 For example, if the node has two public IPv4 addresses `1.1.1.1` and `8.8.8.8`, and the broker dialed it through `1.1.1.1`, then the node SHOULD query the `A 1-1-1-1.{b36peerid}.libp2p.direct`.

 **Note:** The node SHOULD NOT send more than `max_dns_retries` DNS requests.